jhw2167/JAN_ORM_p1/README.md

 * Save an instance of an object from the table as an object
 * Update an entry in the database
 * Delete an entry from the database
-* Find entries in the database that statisfy given columns, operands, and values
+* Find entries in the database that satisfy given columns, operands, and values
 * Add given constraint on columns using annotations
   * Primary Key
   * Foreign Key